 The clinical rehabilitation and mental health counselor education program in the College of Education and Human Services offers a curriculum at the master’s degree level.
-All students complete coursework related to disability, mental health, and rehabilitation issues as well as coursework in counseling and resource management.
+All students complete coursework related to disability, mental health, addiction, and rehabilitation issues as well as coursework in counseling and resource management.
 The clinical rehabilitation and mental health counseling program is available for both full- and part-time students in an e-campus delivery modality.
 It is offered through WVU Online and starts in the fall of each year.
 Students may work with a faculty advisor to substitute on-campus counseling courses for those offered online as part of their plan of study, on a case by case basis.

 Applications for admission to the clinical rehabilitation and mental health counseling program must be made to the WVU Office of Admissions.
 In addition to the admission requirements of the university and the College of Education and Human Services, the program has the following admission requirements.

 - A baccalaureate degree with coursework in appropriate areas

 - A minimum undergraduate grade point average of 2.8 based on a 4.0 system (students with a lower grade point average and otherwise exceptional credentials may be admitted provisionally); under 2.5 GPA cannot be admitted